linkux-it/vimgalaxy/README.md

 Name           | Description
 -------------- | ----------------------
-[neomake] | Asynchronous linting and make framework for Neovim/Vim [neomake-autolint] | Lint as you type using Neomake
+[ale] | ALE (Asynchronous Lint Engine) is a plugin for providing linting in NeoVim and Vim 8 while you edit your text files.

 ##### Colorscheme